 You will see a remaining balance on your account if you are eligible for any financial aid (e.g., TAP, Pell or third-party waivers/vouchers) until the funds from the external source are received by the college.

 Any payment you make in CUNYfirst will automatically be applied to the earliest balance on your account.

 Your student account could change over the course of the semester.
 For example, if your eligibility for TAP changes (i.e., you drop below 12 credits), your account will be modified accordingly and your TAP could be removed.
 In order to be aware of these changes, we urge you to check your account regularly.

 Please be aware that if a credit appears on your account (for example, due to a dropped or cancelled course), it will automatically be applied to any remaining balance.
 If there is no balance, the credit will be refunded through the original method of payment (e.g., credit or checking account).

 All refund checks are now sent to the mailing address on your CUNYfirst account.

 The CUNYfirst bill printout does not include your class schedule.
 However, both can be printed online.
 If you are required to submit an official City College bill for any reason, please keep in mind that your account summary page is your bill.

-You can make a payment directly from your Student Center page with your checking account or credit/debit card (additional 2.65 percent convenience fee applies to credit/debit card payments).
+You can make a payment directly from your Student Center page with your checking account (Electronic Check).

 CUNYfirst allows you to edit your personal information (mailing address, preferred email, etc.) easily and instantly on your Student Center page.